UseHover/hover-docs/api.md

 Blank fields return as `null` and timestamps return in ISO 8601 format: `2020-02-10T16:13:55Z`.

 #### Authentication
 The Hover API uses [JWT](https://jwt.io/) to authenticate requests.
+Use the email and password for your Hover dashboard login.

 ##### Authentication Flow